Ryan J-W Smith

 His films have been shown, selected for, nominated or won their categories at over 25 international film festivals, including Cannes.
 Further artistic accolades include: two-time Hollywood Fringe International Award Winner (and four-time nominee); two-time Encore Producers’ Award Winner; Hollywood Fringe Comedy Award Nomination; Amnesty International Freedom of Expression Award Nomination; Gandhi Foundation Award Recipient; three-time Arts Council England Award Recipient, and countless professional 4 and 5-star reviews.

+Having now written over 1,800 Shakespearean sonnets, along with 7 verse plays, Smith has firmly established himself as a remarkably dedicated and critically-acclaimed poet.
 Smith is also a composer and the recording artist ‘IMBIBE‘.
 His first two albums were originally released with Universal Music.